raminderbal/gorongosa-aerial-comparison/aerial-count-comparison.md

 would be 0 or infinity, which was messing up the regression).
 So interpret with caution.

-And given all of those caveats, the initial graphs don't show much.
+And given all of those caveats, the initial graphs don’t show much.
 It seems that tree cover has little bearing on the relationship between aerial vs. camera detections, but again, this is preliminary.

 ![](aerial-count-comparison_files/figure-markdown_strict/plots%20more-1.png)